BIMseven/cs1632-Deliverable-1/Introduction-outline.md

     * Testing run-speed of run/walk/mosey was difficult
       * Simply took a long time
   * Concerns:
     * Tests mentioned above vary based on computer preformance and run in a variable amount of time, causing overall execution time to be inconsistent.
 In a best-case-scenario, we would be able to run this and average a large sample of run-times.
-This would take up a large amount of time for testing one requirement, essentially making it infeasible to test.
+However doing so would take up a large amount of time for testing one requirement, essentially making it infeasible to test.
     * File I/O produces bugs inconsistently.